RECIPES

 Food Exchanges: 0 Grain(Starch); 0 Lean Meat; 1/2 Vegetable; 0 Fruit; 0 Fat; 0 Other Carbohydrates

-NOTES: When handling Habaneros, it is wise to use gloves or hold it with a fork while you cut it, because if you rub your eyes after deseeding them, your eyes will burn for a long time.
+NOTES: When handling Habaneros, it is wise to use gloves or hold it with a fork while you cut it, because if you rub your eyes after deseeding them, your eyes could burn for a long time.

-Pico de Gallo 1
+Pico de Gallo

 Recipe By: Mayan Beach Garden